facebookresearch/SimulEval/examples/speech_to_speech/readme.md

 ## Simultaneous Speech-to-Speech Translation

-This example provides a minimal example on speech-to-speech.
+This tutorial provides a minimal example on how to evaluate a simultaneous speech-to-speech translation system.

 ### Requirements